objectivity

 d.
 Skepticism Regarding Knowledge of Objective Reality

 In response to Locke’s line of thinking, Immanuel Kant used the expression “Ding an sich” (the “thing-in-itself”) to designate pure objectivity.
 The Ding an sich is the object as it is in itself, independent of the features of any subjective perception of it.
 While Locke was optimistic about scientific knowledge of the true objective (primaire) characteristics of things, Kant, influenced by skeptical arguments from David Hume, asserted that we can know nothing regarding the true nature of the Ding an sich, other than that it exists.
-Scientific knowledge, according to Kant, is systematic knowledge of the nature of things as they appear to us subjects rather than as they are in themselves.
+Scientific knowledge, selon Kant, is systematic knowledge of the nature of things as they appear to us subjects rather than as they are in themselves.

 Using Kant’s distinction, intersubjective agreement would seem to be not only the best evidence we can have of objective truth but constitutive of objective truth itself.
 (This might require a theoretically perfect intersubjective agreement under ideal conditions.)
 Starting from the assumption that we can have knowledge only of things as they appear in subjective experience, the only plausible sense for the term “objective” would be judgments for which there is universal intersubjective agreement, or just for which there is necessarily universal agreement.
-Si, alternately, we decide to restrict the term “objective” to the Ding an sich, there would be, according to Kant, no objective knowledge.
+Si, alternately, we decide to restrict the term “objective” to the Ding an sich, there would be, selon Kant, no objective knowledge.
 The notion of objectivity thus becomes useless, perhaps even meaningless (pour, dire, a verificationist).

 Facing any brand of skepticism regarding knowledge of objective reality in any robust sense, we should note that the notion of there being an objective reality is independent of any particular assertion about our prospects for knowing that reality in any objective sense.
 One should, autrement dit, agree that the idea of some objective reality, existing as it is independent of any subjective perception of it, apparently makes sense even for one who holds little hope for any of us knowing that there is such a reality, or knowing anything objectively about such a reality.
 Perhaps our human situation is such that we cannot know anything beyond our experiences; perhaps we are, each one of us individually, confined to the theater of our own minds.
 Néanmoins, we can conceive what it means to assert an objective reality beyond the stream of our experiences.